turingschool/curriculum/source/projects/complete_me.markdown

 ### 1. Denver Addresses

 Working with words was interesting, but what about a bigger dataset?
 Check out [this data file](http://data.denvergov.org/dataset/city-and-county-of-denver-addresses) (you'll want the CSV version) that contains all the known addresses in the city of Denver.
+Use the `full_address` field that's last in the row.
 Can you make your autocomplete work with that dataset?

 ### 2. Substrings